Kihumba/private-/Phase-B/Curriculum/14 - Seeks Feedback/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. Screenshot of conversations showing when I requested for feedback during Bootcamp
-2. A report on an example of an experience where I benefitted from getting feedback about my work
+2. A report on an example of an experience where I benefitted from getting feedback about my work during Bootcamp

 **Objectives**